phys119/phys119/docs/index.md

 # Homepage

 This will be your landing page for everything you’ll need to access!
-We appreciate your patience while we figure out how to address
+We appreciate your patience while we navigate this situation.

 ## To do before Monday/ Tuesday
 * Login into your jupyter account